Financial Aid Process

 - Be a United States citizen or an eligible non-citizen.

-- Be admitted to or enrolled in an eligible degree or certificate program at the College.
+- Be admitted to or enrolled in an eligible major at the College.

 - Be making Satisfactory Academic Progress (SAP) as defined by the College.